-Take the first step in learning Mindfulness-integrated CBT
+Take the first step in leaning Mindfulness-integrated CBT

 Mindfulness involves paying attention to what is being experienced in the present moment, with a non-judgmental and non-reactive attitude.
 Research has led to the recognition among CBT researchers and clinicians that integrating mindfulness training with cognitive and behavioural interventions contributes to the treatment of a wide range of disorders.
 There is also evidence that the practice of mindfulness by therapists decreases their mental fatigue and the frequency of burnout and increases therapist effectiveness.